Shares in a company give the owner various shareholder rights. These rights will usually be defined in:

-The prescribed particulars are a summary of these rights and might be very different between different companies – and even across different share classes in the same company.
-One class of shares might hold very extensive rights offering a great degree of power and protection to shareholders in that class, which would be described in the prescribed particulars for that class.
+Most companies will have a single share class.
+However, some companies may identify good reasons to operate multiple share classes.
+In that case, the prescribed particulars may differ between share classes in the company.
+One class of shares might hold very extensive rights offering a great degree of power and protection to shareholders in that class.
+These rights would be described in the prescribed particulars for that class.
 Another set of prescribed particulars, describing the rights of another share class, could be much more narrow and limited.

-Manage your company's shares the easy way
+Manage company shares the easy way

 You might think of the prescribed particulars attached to shares as similar to the set of particulars that an estate agent draws up when they prepare to sell a house.
 They will describe the various rooms and their sizes, whether there is a garage and what sort of garden there is.
 In a similar way, to help the purchaser know what they’re getting the prescribed particulars attached to shares will describe:

-• Rights to dividends or distributions attached to the shares (if any) – again, it’s possible that these rights will only arise if certain conditions are met
+- Rights to dividends or distributions attached to the shares (if any) – again, it’s possible that these rights will only arise if certain conditions are met

-• Any right to participate in a return of capital, including on winding up of the company
+- Any right to participate in a return of capital, including on winding up of the company

-• Whether the shares will be redeemed or may be redeemed at the option of the company or the shareholder – any terms or conditions relating to redemption of these shares will also be described.
+- Whether the shares will be redeemed or may be redeemed at the option of the company or the shareholder – any terms or conditions relating to redemption of these shares will also be described.

 Is there any template prescribed particulars wording available?